davidako/copy-img-text/README.md

 After this, check the clipboard again, and you should find the text extracted from the image inside it.

-Obviously you can also bind custom keyboard shortcuts to avoid executing the script from command-line each time.
+Obviously you can also bind custom Operating System keyboard shortcuts to avoid executing the script from command-line each time.

 ## Run tests